Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 Keeping a food and symptom diary may be helpful.
 Record your daily food and drink consumption and any symptoms that you experience.
 You may start to notice a pattern.

 One thing I would say to people is that the amines issue is quite relevant if you have an over-secreting NET where certain amines including vasoactive and pressor kind might cause reactions.
 In actual fact these reactions to these types of foods are not limited to NETs, anyone can have this type of reaction if eating too much of them.
 The issue can be exacerbated in NET patients who have highly elevated levels of (say) serotonin with carcinoid syndrome, and with certain other hormonal syndromes such as catecholamine secreting Pheochromocytoma/ Paraganglioma.
-As Pamela emphasises in her excellent sheet above, everyone is different, e.g. I happily and regularly eat bananas and wholemeal cereal with no issues whatsoever!
+As Pamela emphasises in her excellent sheet below, everyone is different, e.g. I happily and regularly eat bananas and wholemeal cereal with no issues whatsoever!

 Low/High Residue – is that the same as amines?